How to Stop Bad Dreams and Nightmares and Have a Good Sleep?

-You might even find it hard to sleep when you don’t receive reply to the message you’ve sent.
+You might even find it hard to sleep when you don’t receive a reply to the message you’ve sent.

-Putting a curfew on your emails, messages and calls at least ninety minutes before bed will help you avoid any potentially stressful situations.
+Putting a curfew on your emails, messages, and calls at least ninety minutes before bed will help you avoid any potentially stressful situations.

 Draft your messages and emails and hold off on sending unit the morning.